 Rita suggests a policy change at the graduation level….one year of beginning level foreign language study, patterning it off how FYE came about.

-Samit mandatory testing in foreign language.
+Samit suggested mandatory testing in foreign language.

-Linda suggest promoting languages to satisfy Humanities credits.
+Linda suggested promoting languages to satisfy Humanities credits.

-Michael says we’ve the surface of the issues and asked Ray to repeat Western’s policy:
+Michael says we’ve scratched the surface of the issues and asked Ray to repeat Western’s policy:

 Admission standards are (taken from WIU’s Admissions Website)